 Aerocene is an interdisciplinary community that seeks to devise new modes of sensitivity, reactivating a common imaginary towards an ethical collaboration with the environment and the atmosphere, free from carbon emissions.

-The Campus Antropoceno Brasil offers a week of debates and experiences focused on the challenges of our time.
+The Campus Antropoceno Latin America offers a week of debates and experiences focused on the challenges of our time.
 The event promotes a space for collective and interdisciplinary imagination about the world we want to inhabit and the life we want to live in the immediate and distant future.

 The Anthropocene Campus Venice (ACV) was a one-week forum (October 11–16, 2021) around the theme of Water Politics in the Age of the Anthropocene.
 It provided a space for co-learning, interdisciplinary collaborations, and comparative studies, bringing together environmental humanities scholars, historians, scientists, geologists, artists, architects, designers, curators and writers.
 ACV was organized by Ca’ Foscari University of Venice, the Center for the Humanities and Social Change, and the Max Planck Partner Group, The Water City.